cybershivaa/InspectX/README.md

 ABOUT THIS APP:-

-InspectX appears to be a software solution designed to streamline and improve infrastructure inspections, particularly for bridges.
+InspectX appears to be a software solution designed to streamline and improve infrastructure inspections.
 It aims to replace traditional methods involving cameras, reports, and manuals with a more efficient, integrated approach.
 The app facilitates data collection and management, even when offline.

 Key Features: